AeroSouls/StormWorks_Islands_TP_Benches/README.md

 Now paste the download edited version into the folder and overwrite the old one.

-Repeat these steps for all files
+Repeat these steps for ALL files (Recommended but not needed)

 ** Is still compatible with multiplayer / few bugs / all players need files to work correctly**

 (They just can not see the other benches, but are able to use the new spawn zone.)